sendwithus/confidence/README.md

 variantB = {
 	id: 'B',
-	name: 'Beligerent Bumblebees',
+	name: 'Belligerent Bumblebees',
 	conversionCount: 2500,
 	eventCount: 3000
 }

-// then add them to your A/B test myConfidence.addVariant(variantA);
+// then add the variants to your A/B test myConfidence.addVariant(variantA);
 myConfidence.addVariant(variantB);